YaraSco/mlazure-project-3/README.md

 We begin with the [InferenceConfig class](https://docs.microsoft.com/en-us/python/api/azureml-core/azureml.core.model.inferenceconfig?view=azure-ml-py).
 We implement "score.py" file and we download the environment file of the best run "conda.yml".After that, we use AciWebservice (https://docs.microsoft.com/en-us/python/api/azureml-core/azureml.core.webservice.aci.aciwebservice?view=azure-ml-py) for the deployment configuration.
 Finally, we deploy the registered model as a web service named "lightgbm-forecast-oj".

 We obtain a healty deployment as shown bellow.

 <img src="./starter_file/screenshots/deployed_hyperdrive_model.PNG">

 Our sample input has a length of 1826, containing two weeks 137 and 138.
 We prepare features according to the input schema of the LightGBM model.
 We define a method "compute_mape" that computes the MAPE value using the ground truth, which is the attribute "move", and the forecasts obtained by the request's response.
-We get a MAPE equal to 46.67 %
+We get a MAPE equal to 46.67 %.
+This value is less than 50 %, which is a good test result.

-## Screen Recording
-*TODO* Provide a link to a screen recording of the project in action.
-Remember that the screencast should demonstrate:
-- A working model
-- Demo of the deployed  model
-- Demo of a sample request sent to the endpoint and its response

 ## Standout Suggestions
 *TODO (Optional):* This is where you can provide information about any standout suggestions that you have attempted.